tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='33'></a>__::math::geometry::pointInsidePolygonAlt__ *P* *polyline*

-    Determine if a point is completely inside a polygon.
-If the point touches the polygon, then the point is not completely inside the polygon. *Note:* this alternative procedure uses the so-called winding number to determine this.
-It handles self-intersecting polygons in a "natural" way.
+    Determine if a point is completely inside a polygon\.
+If the point touches the polygon, then the point is not completely inside the polygon\. *Note:* this alternative procedure uses the so\-called winding number to determine this\.
+It handles self\-intersecting polygons in a "natural" way\.

       * list *P*